Hieromon/AutoConnect/mkdocs/credit.md

 } station_config_t;
 ```

-!!! note "The byte size of station_config_t in program memory and stored credentials is different"
+!!! note "The byte size of `station_config_t` in program memory and stored credentials is different"
-    There is a gap byte for boundary alignment between the `dhcp` member and the static IP members of the above station_config_t.
+    There is a gap byte for boundary alignment between the `dhcp` member and the static IP members of the above `station_config_t`.
 Its gap byte will be removed with saved credentials on the flash.

-### <i class="fa fa-code"></i>  The credential entry
+### <i class="fas fa-database"></i>  The credential entry

 A data structure of the credential saving area in EEPROM as the below. [^4]